8 Life Coach Requirements for a Successful Coaching Career

 • TGROW: An extension of the GROW model, with the additional step to determine the Topic or Theme of the coaching process at the beginning.

-• OSCAR: Stands for Outcome, Scaling, Know-how, Affirm and Action, and Review.
+• OSKAR: Stands for Outcome, Scaling, Know-how, Affirm and Action, and Review.
 It helps clients achieve their goals by clarifying the outcome, scaling the current situation, identifying know-how and resources, affirming strengths, taking action, and reviewing progress.

 • CLEAR: Stands for Contracting, Listening, Exploring, Action, and Review.
 It starts with establishing a coaching contract, then actively listening to the client, exploring options, defining action steps, and reviewing progress toward goals.

+But those aren’t the complete picture.
 Here are other coaching tools you can use to help your clients:

 • The Wheel of Life: A visual assessment tool that helps clients evaluate and balance different areas of their lives.